awwx/meteor-wiki/Getting-Started-with-Auth.md

  - `extra`: extra fields proposed for the new user. straight from the client. eg `name`.
  - `user`: A pre-processed user object with transformed options.
  - return value of function: a proposed user object, with all fields filled out.
 This can be based on the user object passed in, or constructed totally differently. throw an error to abort user creation.
  - This can only be set once.
-If it is not set, the default implementation simply copies the 'extra' fields into the user object.
+If it is not set, the default implementation simply copies the `profile` field from `extra into the user object, and throws an error if there are other fields in `extra`.

 ### Reconfiguring login services
 `accounts-ui` supplies a simple way to configure external login services, but here's what happens underneath the hood:
-- There is a new `Accounts.configuration` collection (the Mongo collection name is `accounts._loginServicesConfiguration`).
+- There is a new `Accounts.loginServiceConfiguration` collection (the Mongo collection name is `meteor_accounts_loginServiceConfiguration`).
 It contains documents like:
 ```js
 {
   "service" : "twitter",